Italy takes fight to new generation in Mafia sting - Journal du Cameroun

 They spilled the beans to police about clan leaders who were allegedly part of the Cupola.

-Those included Leandro Greco, grandson of famed mobster Michele Greco — dubbed “The Pope” — and Calogero Lo Piccolo, the son of a powerful boss nicknamed “The Baron”, both arrested on Tuesday, a police statement said.
+Police cuffed Leandro Greco, grandson of famed mobster Michele Greco — dubbed “The Pope” — and Calogero Lo Piccolo, the son of a powerful boss nicknamed “The Baron”.

+“They come from a family with a strong Mafia lineage.
+These are men of high standing, young men, which confirms our theory of a renewal which is rooted in historical and familial tradition,” Lo Voi said.

+But the decision by the two grasses to break their vow of silence, and so quickly, shows “there is no future, something that those who still belong to Cosa Nostra should understand”.

+Italy’s Interior Minister Matteo Salvini thanked the police for “further weakening the new Cupola”.

-The informants described the attempts to breathe fresh life into the Cosa Nostra — nicknamed “the octopus” for its tentacled reach into all areas of society, according to media reports.
+The informants described the attempts to breathe fresh life into an organisation nicknamed “the octopus” for its tentacled reach into all areas of society.

+“Blood ties, tradition and family continue to be the principles that inspires Cosa Nostra,” said police commander Antonio Di Stasio.

+He was determined to live up to the name after his father, Giuseppe, broke with tradition and rejected the family business to become a film director instead, it said.

+Greco, who became clan head at just 23 years old, was described by one of the informants as having “an old man’s mind in a young person’s body,” police said.

-But its attempt to appoint a new leader after the death in 2017 of former “boss of bosses” Toto Riina — nicknamed “The Beast” because of his cruelty — appeared to fail.
+The crime group’s attempts to appoint a new leader after the death in 2017 of former “boss of bosses” Toto Riina — nicknamed “The Beast” because of his cruelty — appear to have failed.

 Riina’s presumed heir, Matteo Messina Denaro, is on the run, and other potential successors are serving time under Italy’s harsh mafia regime.